GaneshJainarain/Algorithmic-Trading/TradingAlgoPScode.md

     if stock is tradeable
     AND

-- For each Stock Ticker in our Tickerlist:
+- For each Stock Ticker in our Tickerlist we observe Indicators:
     Calculate Simple Moving Average 20
     Calculate Simple Moving Average 50
     Calculate Simple Moving Average 200
-    Calculate RSI Value
+    Calculate RSI Value:
-        ''' if RSI val >= 70:
+        if RSI val >= 70(Overbought Value):
-            Make a Put
-        elif RSI val =< 30:
+            Make a Put OR Add +1 to Put counter PutCounter() elif RSI val =< 30(Oversold Value):
-            Make a Call
-        elif 30 =< RSI val =< 70:
+            Make a Call OR Add +1 to Call counter CallCounter() elif 40 =< RSI val =< 60:
-            SendToInDepthAnalysis(StockTicker)
+            Stock is nominal/stagnant
-    Calculate MACD
+    Calculate MACD 12,26,9:
-    '''
+        if MACD was previously negative AND crosses SIGNAL: buy Call or Flag that this is more of a reason to make a Call else if MACD was positive AND crosses SIGNAL: buy Put or Flag that this is more of a reason to make a Put